Provost hails Buhari for support to Ebonyi Federal Agric College

 “The graduands were found worthy both in learning and character, as the ceremony ensured that all deserving students since I assumed office in January 2015 have all graduated.

-“The National Board of Technical Education (NBTE) has accredited most of the college’s academic programs, as the college trains students at National (ND) and Higher National Diploma (HND) levels.
+“The National Board of Technical Education (NBTE) has accredited most of the college’s academic programmes, as the college trains students at National (ND) and Higher National Diploma (HND) levels.

-“It, therefore, provides skilled middle-level manpower to the nation, having more than 200 hectares of land, with 60 percent practical academic program and 40 percent theory.
+“It, therefore, provides skilled middle-level manpower to the nation, having more than 200 hectares of land, with 60 percent practical academic programme and 40 percent theory.